 I like to start every blog post with a resource for writers, so they have somewhere to get more information and inspiration.
 How to Write It, Third Edition: A Complete Guide to Everything You’ll Ever Write by Sandra E. Lamb will help you learn how to love writing.
-The book will lead you through all types of writing – and I believe writers should experiment with different types of writing, to stay fresh and creative.
+The book will lead you through all types of writing.
+If you really want to love what you write, keep experimenting with different types of writing.
+This will help you stay fresh and creative.

 If you believe yourself when you say “I hate writing”, these tips on how to love writing won’t help.
 But if you’re open to the idea of possibly learning how to maybe someday not-hate or perhaps even like your own writing, then you might find a glimmer of hope in these tips…

-Tie your writing into your life.
-Earlier today, I retweeted a link to an article on how storytelling is the best way to capture readers’ attention because it activates the brain and helps them remember emotions, themes, characters.
+Earlier today, I retweeted a link to an article on how to write when you have no ideas.
+The idea is that storytelling is the best way to capture readers’ attention because it activates the brain and helps them remember emotions, themes, characters.
 Unfortunately, I hate telling stories because it puts me in the spotlight.
 But, I’m learning how to remember and tell stories.
 Storytelling doesn’t just bring my writing alive and connect with readers, but to stay on my journey towards emotional health and healing.
 How does this tip help you love your writing – or at least get your writing done?
 It’ll allow you to insert yourself in your essay, article, or memo (when appropriate).
 This will spark your interest, which will in turn make your readers’ ears perk up.

-Forgive your writing weaknesses, mistakes, flaws.
-Maybe you’ll always hate writing – but you need to learn how to at least tolerate writing for the moment, to get you through this essay for school or memo for work.
-You may never learn how to love your writing, but you can forgive yourself for not writing well.
+Maybe you’ll always hate what you wrote – but you need to learn how to at least tolerate writing for the moment, to get you through this essay for school or memo for work.
+You may never learn how to love the writing process, but you can forgive yourself for not writing well.
 You might also learn ways to increase your writing confidence, which will increase your overall confidence in yourself.